Harvard Speech and Parliamentary Debate Society

 What does HSPDS do?

-Our primary activity is to compete on APDA, the American Parliamentary Debate Association.
-The (entirely student-run) circuit is comprised primarily of schools along the East Coast (plus a few more distant institutions like U. Chicago and Stanford), and we send debaters to away tournaments all across the region almost every weekend (see our calendar of events for details) Each tournament lasts for Friday and Saturday (tournaments typically begin in the mid-to-late afternoon, so we might leave campus anywhere between 10 AM and 3 PM depending on the distance we need to cover), with three preliminary "inrounds" on Friday, two more on Saturday (for a total of five guaranteed debate rounds for everyone), and then "outrounds" on Saturday afternoon and evening.
+Our primary activity is to compete successfully on APDA, the American Parliamentary Debate Association.
+The (entirely student-run) circuit is comprised primarily of schools along the East Coast (plus a few more distant institutions like U. Chicago, U. Minnesota, and Stanford), and we send debaters to away tournaments all across the region almost every weekend (see the Fall Tournament Schedule handout for details) Each tournament takes a Friday and Saturday (tournaments typically begin in the mid-to-late afternoon, so we might leave campus anywhere between 10 AM and 3 PM depending on the distance we need to cover), with three preliminary "inrounds" on Friday, two more on Saturday (for a total of five guaranteed debate rounds for everyone), and then "outrounds" on Saturday afternoon and evening.
+If you want to take part in the debate, you need to be well prepared and present your ideas well.
+If you are not familiar with the chosen topic, we advise you to contact useful institutions with the words "write my economics essay".
 Many tournaments have separate "breaks" for novices, so you'll have a chance to compete in outrounds despite limited experience.
 Most tournaments “break” to varsity quarterfinals and novice semifinals, although larger tournaments (such as our own) may break to octofinals.

-We have moderated other debate-related activities on campus.
-We organized a debate between Noam Chomsky and Alan Dershowitz, and we debated Bruce Friedrich from PETA on the ethics of eating animals in front of a large audience on campus.
-We aspire to expand our campus presence and as new members of the team, you will be able to help us do so.
+We have also begun to branch out into other debate-related activities on campus.
+We recently organized a debate between Noam Chomsky and Alan Dershowitz, and we have been working regularly with the Campus Political Society to moderate and participate in debates between on-campus groups.
+We hope to expand our campus presence, and as new members of the team you will have opportunities to help us do so.

 What is parliamentary debate?

-American parliamentary debate is a two-on-two debate format; one side is the Government team, and the other is the Opposition team.
-The Government's role is to propose a case for the round, which the Opposition must then oppose, without having any prior knowledge of the topic.
+American parliamentary debate is a two-on-two debate format; one side is the Government, and the other is the Opposition.
+The Government's role is to propose a case for the round, which the Opposition must then oppose, without being given any prior knowledge of the topic.
 The topics themselves are prepared in the form of cases prior to tournaments, and can be about virtually anything that one believes would make for an interesting round--some prior topics include "The average college student should be a vegetarian" and "Trading immunity for harmful scientific research done on civilians: moral or no?"

 For any prospective members who debated on the National Forensics League in high school, the format of debate which parliamentary most resembles is that of Public Forum/Ted Turner debate.
 Argumentation is typically less rigorous than in formats like Lincoln-Douglas and Policy; because no in-depth research is done before rounds (and no preparation is possible for the Opposition), rhetorical persuasiveness and the use of clear, intuitive argumentation are prized.